cjlanzo/RaidNotesTBC/README.md

-# RaidNotesTBC
+# RaidNotes

 ## Overview

-RaidNotesTBC is an addon that allows you to set personal raid notes for each boss within all TBC raids.
+RaidNotes is an addon that allows you to set personal raid notes for each boss within all raids.
 Additionally, you can set notes for trash sections that come before each boss.
 The addon will handle progressing the notes as you clear the instance.
+This addon currently only works for 25m raids.

 ## Usage